Levviata/Levviatas-Optimization-Pack/README.md

 # Levviata's Optimization Pack
 A Forge/~~Cleanroom~~ (Cleanroom support is planned) modpack that optimizes Minecraft 1.12.2 (no other versions) while adding no other gameplay or QoL features.

-Feel free to add more mods into this (BUT adding into existing modpacks or worlds might cause issues, if you find any please [open an issue on the tracker](https://github.com/Levviata/Levviatas-Optimization-Pack/issues)).
+Feel free to add more mods into this (BUT adding into existing modpacks or worlds MIGHT cause issues, if you find any please [open an issue on the tracker](https://github.com/Levviata/Levviatas-Optimization-Pack/issues)).

-_(also goes under the name "Optimum")_
+(the modpack name on the webs (modrinth, CurseForge, and GitHub) is "Levviata's Optimization Pack" for simplicity and visibility, the pack is named "Optimum" internally)

 ## Features
 **Mods added are the following (embedded and external):**